What is Service?

 What Happens in Court?

 On the day your case is scheduled, make sure you are there early.
-Often you will need to check in with the court personnel in the courtroom.
+Often you will need to check in with the court personnel in the courtroom prior to your hearing.
 If you are not there when your case is called, your case could be thrown out or the court could rule in favor of the other side.
-If you have to miss your court date because of an emergency, contact the court BEFORE you are scheduled to be in court.
+If you have to miss your court date because of an emergency, contact the court BEFORE you hearing is scheduled.

-You may be able to have the court look at documents or other evidence, such as pay stubs or pictures.
-That day, have your documents and other evidence with you, have them in order, and have extra copies.
+You may be able to show the court documents or other evidence, such as pay stubs or pictures.
+On the date of your hearing, have your documents and other evidence with you, in order, and have extra copies (3 copies of each document is usually a safe number).

 For More Information